-Other Consideration Relevant to Academic Courses
+Other Considerations Relevant to Academic Courses

-- Remedial or developmental courses are included in attempted and earned credit hours when calculating maximum timeframe for completion.
+- Remedial or developmental courses are included in attempted and earned credit hours when calculating the maximum timeframe for completion.

 - Courses with withdrawal grades (W, WX,) are included in attempted hours, but not earned hours and do not affect grade point averages.

-- Courses with grades of incomplete (I, PI) or not reported (NR) are included in attempted hours but not in earned hours or GPA calculations until changed to grades other than incomplete, not reported or withdrawn.
+- Courses with grades of incomplete (I, PI) or not reported (NR) are included in attempted hours but not in earned hours or GPA calculations until changed to grades other than incomplete, not reported, or withdrawn.

-- Federal financial aid may be paid for repeated coursework but my not include more than one repetition of a previously passed course.
+- Federal financial aid may be paid for repeated coursework but may not include more than one repetition of a previously passed course.
 For example, if a student passes a course with a grade of D or better, federal financial aid can pay for only one more attempt of the same course.

 Failure to meet Satisfactory Academic Progress and Appeal for Continuing Eligibility

-Satisfactory Academic Progress is assessed at the end of every term – fall, spring and summer – after final grades are posted.
+Satisfactory Academic Progress is assessed at the end of every term – fall, spring, and summer – after final grades are posted.
 Email notifications are sent to the student’s UL Lafayette email address if the student does not meet SAP standards.
-The email notification includes instructions to appeal for continuation of financial aid.
+The email notification includes instructions to appeal for the continuation of financial aid.

 Financial Aid Warning: A student who fails to meet SAP is placed on Financial Aid Warning.
-A Student on Financial Aid Warning may receive federal financial aid for the next term of enrollment without appeal.
+A student on Financial Aid Warning may receive federal financial aid for the next term of enrollment without appeal.

 Financial Aid Suspension: A student who fails to meet SAP while on Financial Aid Warning is placed on Financial Aid Suspension and is not eligible to receive federal financial aid.
-The student may appeal to request continuation of federal financial aid.
+The student may appeal to request the continuation of federal financial aid.